Marvin Gaye: Awards and honors

 In 2006, Watts Branch Park, a park in Washington that Gaye frequented as a teenager, was renamed Marvin Gaye Park.
 Three years later, the 5200 block of Foote Street NE in Deanwood, Washington, D.C., was renamed Marvin Gaye Way.
 In August 2014, Gaye was inducted to the official Rhythm and Blues Music Hall of Fame in its second class.
 In October 2015, the Songwriters Hall of Fame announced Gaye as a nominee for induction to the Hall's 2016 class after posthumous nominations were included.
 Gaye was named as a posthumous inductee to that hall on March 2, 2016.
-Gaye was subsequently inducted to the Songwriters Hall on June 9, 2016.
+Gaye was inducted to the Songwriters Hall on June 9, 2016.

 In July 2018, a bill by California politician Karen Bass to rename a post office in South Los Angeles after Gaye was signed into law by President Donald Trump.
 Gaye was ranked No. 20 on Rolling Stones "The 200 Greatest Singers of All Time" published in January 2023.
 In June 2025, Billboard ranked Gaye the tenth best R&B artist of all time.

+On what would have been Marvin Gaye's 80th birthday, the U.S. Postal Service honored Gaye with the dedication of a new commemorative Forever stamp during a first-day-of-issue ceremony at the Greek Theatre, where he once performed.